-Bass fishing at Shearon Harris Lake south of Raleigh, N.C., will catch its second wind when October brings real, noticeable change to conditions.
+Bass fishing at Shearon Harris Lake south of Raleigh, N.C., catches its second wind as October brings real, noticeable change to conditions.

 While fish can be caught before and during the fall turnover, the real fun begins when the debris settles and water temperatures hold in the low 70s.
 That’s when big bass get down to the business of fattening up on shad for the winter.

 “We’ll start to get a turnover in early October if we’ve had a couple of cold spells,” said Jaime Fajardo, a veteran angler from Fuquay-Varina, N.C.
 “At this time, the fish will be suspended in the water column and hard to catch.
 You can throw a fish-head spin or a swimbait; topwater baits will also be good for the fish that stay on the main lake.

 A Rat-L-Trap, shaky head or Texas-rigged worm will work for the fish that move to the backs of the creeks.
 But once the turnover has settled down — it’s usually over in three to five days unless it warms up and starts over again — those fish will sit back down on the bottom of the long main lake points in 13 to 18 feet of water.
 Pretty much all of the best points will be at the mouths of creeks.
 They’ll start to group up tighter and really key in on shad.